-The main accounting policies applied in preparing the Interim Consolidated Financial Statements are detailed below.
-These policies have been based on IFRS in effect as of September 30, 2024 and applied uniformly for the periods presented.
+The main accounting policies applied in preparing the Consolidated Financial Statements are detailed below.
+These policies have been based on IFRS in effect as of December 31, 2024 and applied uniformly for the periods presented.

-2.1 Basis of preparation of the Interim Consolidated Financial Statements
+2.1 Basis of preparation of the Consolidated Financial Statements

-These Interim Consolidated Financial Statements consist of the statements of financial position as of September 30, 2024 and December 31, 2023, the comprehensive income of its operations for the nine and three-month periods ended September 30, 2024 and 2023, changes in equity and cash flows for the nine-month periods ended September 30, 2024 and 2023 and have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), taking into account the presentation regulations of the CMF, which are not in conflict with IFRS.
-The presentation of these Interim Consolidated Financial Statements has been made based on the recognition and measurement criteria set out in IAS 34 "Interim Financial Reporting".
+These Consolidated Financial Statements consist of the consolidated statements of financial position as of December 31, 2024 and 2023, the comprehensive income of its operations for the years ended December 31, 2024 and 2023, changes in equity and cash flows for the years ended December 31, 2024 and 2023 and have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), taking into account the presentation regulations of the CMF, which are not in conflict with IFRS.

-These Interim Consolidated Financial Statements have been prepared from the accounting records maintained by the Company.
-The figures in these Interim Consolidated Financial Statements and their notes are expressed in thousands of Chilean pesos.
+These Consolidated Financial Statements have been prepared from the accounting records maintained by the Company.
+The figures in these Consolidated Financial Statements and their notes are expressed in thousands of Chilean pesos.